 - Training is estimated to require 120 hours.
 When satisfactorily completed, trainees become interns.

 - Master Gardener interns complete 100 hours within 2 years to become Certified Master Gardeners.

 - Certified Master Gardeners annually volunteer 35 hours and complete 15 hours of continuing education to remain in the program.

 - diagnosis plant problems in our diagnosis clinics

 - educational outreach at events such as the Home & Garden Show, county fairs, farmers markets

 - develop and maintain the Community Education Gardens at Springwater & Western, in Wenatchee, WA

-- maintain the riverside xeriscape demonstration garden at Walla Walla Park, in Wenatchee, WA
+- maintain our demonstration gardens, such as the riverside xeriscape demonstration garden at Walla Walla Park, in Wenatchee, WA

 - teach children about gardening

 - write gardening topics in the local newspaper column